Rotifer/tk/perl_tk/tk_lesson_002.md

 - These subroutine references are the __event handlers__ for the button _click_ event
 - To make the widgets visible, we need to call a geometry manager
 - Here we use the _grid_ manager by calling each widget's _grid_ method passing in a row and column index
-- The widgets appear on the GUI in the order in which their _grid_ methods were called.
+- The widgets appear on the GUI in the order in which their _grid_ methods were called
+- Call the _MainLoop()_ method to display the GUI
 - The default event for a button in Tk is _click_ so we did not have to specify it here
 - When the button labelled 'Store Data' is clicked, it event handler _store_data_ is invoked
 - The _store_data_ subroutine can access the _Entry_ widget instance text values via the variable references associated with the _textvariable_ options